xn8812/New_Layers-Keras-Tensorflow/README.md

 The layers include:

---- Spatial Transformer Networks (STN).
+# Spatial Transformer Networks (STN).

 [1] Spatial Transformer Networks.

 https://arxiv.org/abs/1506.02025

---- Spatial Warping Layer.
+# Spatial Warping Layer.

-This is based on STN, instead of predicting transformation matrices, this layer predict the x,y displacements.
+This is based on the STN, instead of using transformation matrices to transform, this layer uses the x,y displacements.

 [1] Spatial Transformer Networks.